-The fit of all 24 samples was then measured by SEM with a spatial resolution of 5 nm (LEO 1430 VP, Oberkochen, Germany).
-Initially, each implant-abutment sample was inserted in the SEM source, with the reference vertical line on the outer surface of the abutment oriented toward the reader and the gap areas were measured in three points (left edge, central, right edge) with the aid of a digital imaging software and analyzer from the SEM apparatus.
-Subsequently, the samples were rotated 180° in order to show the other vertical reference line, and the same three measuring points were recorded.
+The fit of all 24 samples was then measured by means of scanning electron microscope with a spatial resolution of 5 nm (LEO 1430 VP, Oberkochen, Germany).
+Initially, each implant-abutment samples were inserted in the SEM source, with the reference vertical line on the outer surface of the abutment oriented toward reader, and the gap areas were measured in three points (left edge, central, and right edge) with aid of a digital image software and analyzer from the SEM apparatus.
+Subsequently, the samples were rotated 180° in order to show the other vertical reference line and the same three measuring points were recorded.
 All measurements were made at a magnification of 408× at six predefined areas, resulting in a total of 48 measurements for each group.
 The mean value of the six measuring points was assumed as the gap width of each sample.
-Means and standard deviations were calculated for the vertical misfit in each of the three groups.
-Photomicrographs analysis also allowed observation of horizontal discrepancies between the external contours of abutment and implants.
+Means and standard deviations (SD) were calculated for the vertical misfit in each of the three groups.
+Photomicrographs analysis also allowed observation of horizontal discrepancies between the external contour of abutment and implants.

 TABLE 1 Descriptive Statistic for Vertical Misfit (μm)

-Groups n Minimum Maximum Mean SD р
+Groups n Minimum Maximum Mean SD p

-GNB 8 5.32 6.22 5.7 ±0.39
+GNB 8 5.32 6.22 5.7 ±0.39 A

-ES 8 9.08 10.25 9.53 $\pm 0.52^{\dagger}$ 0.005
+ES 8 9.08 10.25 9.53 $\pm 0.52^{B}$ 0.005

-EC 8 8.93 13.6 10.62 $\pm 2.16^{+}$ 0.001
+EC 8 8.93 13.6 10.62 $\pm 2.16^{B}$ 0.001

-Different symbols indicate statistical difference (p < 0.05).
-EC = Procera abutment associated with implants from Conexão.
-ES = Procera abutment associated with implants from SIN.
-GNB = Procera abutment associated with implants from Nobel Biocare.
+Different letters indicate statistical difference (p < .05).

+EC - Procera abutment associated with implants from Conexão®; ES - Procera abutment associated with implants from SIN®; GNB - Procera abutment associated with implants from Nobel BiocareTM.